 I’m a fan, for sure!
 In my role, I am primarily concerned about the physical and mental effects incontinence imposes on people, but there are huge environmental issues too.
 Natracare’s products are compostable and that is a huge advantage.
 The average pad use is four a day, so this quickly adds up and it’s a disaster if all of those pads are made from plastic and are going into landfill.

 Natracare’s Dry & Light incontinence pads are comfortable and work just as well as plastic based alternatives.
 It’s a no brainer to recommend people with stress incontinence should use Natracare’s products.
 I really appreciate the stance that Natracare takes on pads – as far as I am aware, you are the only manufacturer who actively encourages people to seek help for their incontinence; other companies try to normalise leaking, which is just not helpful.

 Tell us about your Edinburgh Fringe show

 It’s great fun to be in the Fringe!
 The show sold out last year and was given 5*, so I was fairly chuffed with that.
 The trick to comedy is to find humour in issues which make people feel vulnerable – so incontinence, prolapse and sexual dysfunctions provide plenty of material.
 The joke is always on me though, I don’t pick on anyone or ask anyone questions about weeing themselves.
 My aim is for the audience to leave knowing what their pelvic floor is, what it does, why having a good one is important and where to take theirs if they think they need help.
 There’s a clitoris puppet; a prolapse chicken; a 5’4” singing vulva and some nice freebies.
 The show is evidence based and so it counts as CPD (continuing professional development) for healthcare professionals, which I find very amusing indeed.

-If there’s one thing you would like other women to know about incontinence, what would it be?
+If there’s one thing you would like other people to know about incontinence, what would it be?